flutter/website/src/deployment/flavors.md

 ![Step 3 Xcode image](/assets/images/docs/flavors/step3-ios-build-config.png){:width="100%"}

-4. To match the development flavor, add -development at the end of each new configuration name.
+4. To match the development flavor, add `-development` at the end of each new configuration name.

-5. Change the `development` Scheme to match the development build configurations you’ve created to assign the correct build configurations to the `development` scheme.
+5. Change the `development` scheme to match the development build configurations already created.
-* In the Runner project, click Manage Schemes… a pop up window opens.
+* In the **Runner** project, click **Manage Schemes…** and a pop up window opens.
 * Double click the development scheme.
 In the next step (as shown in the screenshot), you’ll modify each scheme to match its dev build configuration: